YashdalfTheGray/cluster-cleanup/README.md

 The `ClusterCleanup` constructor takes the standard AWS SDK for Node.js options object.The constructor, optionally, can also take initialized clients for ECS and CloudFormation if you don't want `ClusterCleanup` to create new clients.

-The `deleteClusterAndResources` function can optionally take an object with the following properties
+The `deleteClusterAndResources` function can be provided a stack name as well as a verbose option.
+Additionally, it take an object with the following properties as the last argument,

-- a property called `verbose` which will log out every event coming from cluster cleanup process, defaults to `false`
 - a property called `waiterTimeoutMs` which is the timeout in milliseconds for the AWS SDK waiter to wait for the CloudFormation stack to be deleted, defaults to 10 minutes
 - a property called `waiterPollMinDelayMs` which is the minimum delay in milliseconds between each run of `cloudformation::describeStacks` with the stack being deleted, defaults to 30 seconds
 - a property called `stackEventsPollIntervalMs` which is the interval in milliseconds between each run of `cloudformation::describeStackEvents` for the stack being deleted, defaults to 30 seconds